Bots

 – Engaging in click fraud by generating fake clicks on advertisements.

-Botnets can be extremely difficult to dismantle due to their decentralized nature, making them a persistent threat in the cybersecurity landscape.
+Due to their decentralized nature, botnets can be extremely difficult to dismantle, making them a persistent threat in the cybersecurity landscape.

 The Role of AI and Machine Learning

-The future of bots in cybersecurity is heavily influenced by advancements in artificial intelligence (AI) and machine learning.
+Advancements heavily influence the future of bots in cybersecurity, artificial intelligence (AI), and machine learning.
 As bots become more sophisticated, they can execute complex tasks, adapt to new environments, and evade traditional detection methods.
 This evolution presents several implications:

 Threat Detection and Response